udda/multiload-ng/README.md

 For the lxpanel plugin:

 - lxpanel                       >= 0.7
 - libmenu-cache                 (Required by lxpanel)

+For the MATE panel plugin:

+- libmatepanelapplet-4          >= 1.7.0